Author Email: email@example.com

 The vaccine designing project for Lyme disease involves various Bio-informatics tools and techniques for Insilico designing of a vaccine.
 Lyme disease is caused by the bacterium Borrelia Burgdorferi also called as Lyme Borreliosis or Lyme Arthritis.
 The bacterium uses ‘Ticks’ as vectors and infects Humans through tick bites.
 The symptoms can start from simple skin rashes to arthritis or paralysis or even memory loss if untreated.
 Borrelia Burgdorferi is a Gram Negative bacterium of Spirochaetaceae family.
 In the vaccine designing procedure all the protein sequences available for the bacterium are retrieved from NCBI and performed a primary screening to eliminate hypothetical or putative or unnamed sequences from the list and secondary screening to eliminate sequences that shows more than 30% of similarity with Human genome.
 As a vaccine is needed to be given to a human host it’s very important to check for the maximum foreignness to humans, bio-informatics tools like BLAST and TFASTy were used for this purpose to eliminate similar and identical sequences.
 Using the TFASTy tool, (which compares our protein query against translated genome sequences of humans) the sequences that shows zero similarity are chosen for further steps.
 Surface Accessibility Area is another aspect to be considered and the sequence with highest SAA value is taken and it’s antigenic sites were found using protein variability server and the sequence with highest SAA value among them was chosen as the potential vaccine candidate and further modelling was done using the software ‘ARGUS LAB’.

+Lyme disease is transmitted to humans by the bite of infected ticks of the Ixodes genus.
+Usually, the tick must be attached for 36 to 48 hours before the bacteria can spread.
+In North America, the only bacterium involved is Borrelia burgdorferi sensu stricto, while in Europe and Asia, the bacteria Borrelia afzelii and Borrelia garinii are also causes of the disease.
+The disease does not appear to be transmissible between people, by other animals, or through food.
+Diagnosis is based upon a combination of symptoms, history of tick exposure,and possibly testing for specific antibodies in the blood.
+Blood tests are often negative in the early stages of the disease.
+Testing of individual ticks is not typically useful.
 Lyme disease was clinically described as an infectious illness by Dr. Alan Steere and colleagues in 1977 and is currently the leading vector-borne disease in the United States.
 Steere et al. suggested that the epidemiology of Lyme disease indicated transmission by an arthropod vector due to the geographic clustering of patients in rural areas and the seasonal occurrence of the symptoms.
 Subsequently, Dr. Willy Burgdorfer and co-workers observed spirochetes in the mid-gut tissues from ticks collected in a Lyme disease endemic area.
 These spirochetes produced a skin rash resembling erythema migrans when injected into rabbits, and sera from Lyme disease patients reacted with the bacteria in indirect immune-fluorescence assays.
 In recognition of this discovery, the bacterium was named Borrelia Burgdorferi.

 The bacteria, known as spirochetes for their unique corkscrew shape and twisting propulsion, are slow to replicate and one of few bacteria that have learned to survive without iron, instead relying on a supply of manganese for their survival (lending to potential treatment strategies intending to starve the bacteria of manganese).Unlike most disease-causing bacteria, Borrelia burgdorferi do not appear to emit a toxin.
 Instead, the bacterium seems to have a direct interaction with the cell tissues it infects.
 Also interesting is the bacteria’s slow replication rate, meaning that the number of bacteria found in a host remains quite small even after active infection.